SmarterApp/RDW_Ingest/README.md

 ```

 ### Building
+If you're reading this you might want to build the artifacts from scratch.
+That's great but know that you can run
+the applications using docker images without all the mucking about in source (see `Running` below).
+That said ...

 RDW_Ingest apps make use of RDW_Common modules.
 Because there is no common artifact repository, you must do something
 to make the artifacts available.
 You could make an uber project in your IDE.
 Or you could build common locally:
 ```bash